aellispierce/sample_ember_app/Readme.md

 #Ember App

-My first foray into ember, created by following along with this blog post http://smashingboxes.com/ideas/merging-rails-and-ember-cli
+My first foray into ember.
+Created by following along with this blog post http://smashingboxes.com/ideas/merging-rails-and-ember-cli